-Now in his eleventh year with the Sharon Bands, Steve Bell retired from the Rockland Public School system in June 2007 after 33 years of teaching instrumental music to students in grades 5-12.
+Now in his fifteenth year with the Sharon Bands, Steve Bell retired from the Rockland Public School system in June 2007 after 33 years of teaching instrumental music to students in grades 5-12.
 During those years he conducted concert bands, jazz ensembles, and marching bands and served as the Director of Music.

 Mr. Bell studied conducting under John Paynter, Frank Battisti, and Malcolm Rowell.
-He did his graduate work at Boston University and received his undergraduate degree from Eastern Nazarene College, where he is now in his 16th year as the Instrumental Music Director, conducting the Symphonic Winds and Jazz Ensemble.
+He did his graduate work at Boston University and received his undergraduate degree from Eastern Nazarene College, where he is now in his twentieth year as the Instrumental Music Director, conducting the Symphonic Winds and Jazz Ensemble.

 Mr. Bell and his wife, Susan, travel extensively and are active in the Austin Healey Club of America.
 For the past 40 years they have lived in Middleborough, where Mr. Bell maintains an active schedule as a private woodwinds teacher and public school band program consultant/clinician.

 Mr. Vincent Macrina, Assistant Conductor for the Sharon Bands, began his musical career in the Brockton community.
 Born in the small town of Gasperina in Italy, Mr. Macrina came to this country in 1958 at the age of ten.
 He finished elementary and secondary schools graduating from Brockton High in 1966.
 He is a graduate of the Boston Conservatory of Music, with a bachelor’s and Master’s degree in Music Education.

 In 1971, after completing his student teaching responsibilities, he was asked to join the music staff as an elementary instrumental teacher.
 In 1982 he became band director at the Brockton High School and later director of music for the entire district.